gabriela-cruz/sample-code/time-based Prospective Memory 2014 - 2016/README.md

 Participants were asked to reset a clock every four minutes, while performing a foreground ongoing word categorisation task.

-The task is available in Eprime and also some analysis code.
+The task is written in Eprime.
+Some sample analysis code is also available.